-We’ve been really into pesto the last few weeks, especially this recipe made with carrot tops!
-Carrot tops, while slightly bitter on their own, are a great addition to pesto as their flavor is not overwhelming in any way.
+We’ve been really into vegan pesto the last few weeks, especially this recipe made with carrot tops!
+Carrot tops are a great addition to pesto as their flavor is not overwhelming in any way.
 And yes, they’re completely safe to eat – you’ll just have to wash them well before using!

 Until about a year ago, we had never even considered consuming carrot greens.
-Now that we’re quite a bit more conscious about food waste and using a plant from root to stem, it doesn’t seem so strange!
-This summer, we’re finally starting a compost, so food waste that we do get rid of will go to good use, but we’re also making an effort to think ahead as to how we can make the most our of our produce.
+Now that we’re more conscious about food waste and eating plants from root to stem, it doesn’t seem so strange!
+This summer, we’re starting to compost so the food that we do get rid of will go to good use.
+We’re also making an effort to think ahead as to how we can make the most of our produce.

 One fantastic way to get more out of your produce is to pickle/preserve.
 There are so many surprising and unique ways to preserve foods we’ve never even thought of, like ramps (which go in and out of season very quickly), rhubarb, watermelon rind (yes, rind!), lemons and even herbs, which you can preserve by freezing into olive oil cubes!